 Fun fact about Matthias: He got kicked off a camel in the Thar Desert in India.

 Kent started travelling for real in his early twenties and over the years the way of travelling has changed from organized tours to independent travels.
-Kent has probably the longest travel bucket-list in the world – which normally changes from week to week, or even day to day.
-While Kent is not at work in the field of education, he loves spending hours doing research for new journey, or simply just reading travel news.
+Kent has probably the longest travel bucket list in the world – which normally changes from week to week or even day today.
+While Kent is not at work in the field of education, he loves spending hours doing research for a new journey, or simply just reading travel news.
 He enjoys musicals, a good book and a glass of good red wine.